 HxA membership is not required to participate in HxDisciplines; however, prospective participants are asked at signup to confirm their alignment with HxA’s values (and of course, we encourage you to join HxA if you haven’t already!).
 That said, HxA membership is required to serve as the moderator for an HxDisciplines forum; although welcoming to non-members, they are provided primarily a service to our members.

 How Does HxDisciplines Work?

 HxA supports closed Facebook and Google groups through which HxA members and their disciplinary colleagues can connect and exchange information or ideas.
-An HxA member (possibly with help from other members, if needed) oversees and moderates each HxDisciplines group.
+An HxA member (possibly with help from other members, if needed) oversees and moderates each of the HxDisciplines.
 HxA maintains administrator status in the groups to assist with any issues and to facilitate an easy changeover in the event of a moderator transition.

 All prospective participants of an HxDisciplines forum complete a simple Google form that allows them to request to join the Facebook group, the Google group, or both (some disciplines may use just one platform).
 The form also asks prospective members to confirm their academic status and discipline, affirm the HxA statement of values, and agree to the moderation policy.

 Which Disciplines Currently Have an HxDisciplines Platform?

-As of August 2019, there are nine HxDisciplines groups.
-They are:
+As of August 2019, there are seven HxDisciplines forums: